RetroPie/RetroPie-Docs/docs/MAME.md

 **For information on how to rebuild newer romsets to be compatible with these emulators see this post:**
 **[Managing ROMs](https://github.com/petrockblog/RetroPie-Setup/wiki/Managing-ROMs)**

+## **Arcade**

+All arcade based romsets can be placed in the `arcade` rom folder but you will have to specify which emulator each rom will use from the [Runcommand Menu](runcommand)

+[**All Arcade ROMS Compatibility List**](https://docs.google.com/spreadsheets/d/1antILt7D12EWOFzyJwTfB86NceghMJKXG7CdYumuHec/edit?usp=sharing) feel free to contribute to the list.

 ## **MAME4ALL-Pi**

 Place your MAME4ALL-Pi ROMs in